6 Reasons Nobody Is Downloading Your Gated Content

 You have produced an excellent ebook, a checklist, and a how-to PDF.
-You’ve gated the content behind various calls to action, including on a resources section of your website.
+You’ve gated the content behind various calls to action, including in a resources section of your website.

-To gain access to your gated content, a website visitor simply has to click a call-to-action banner and enter some basic information into a form.
+To access your gated content, a website visitor simply clicks a call-to-action banner and enters some basic information into a form.

 Now, you can sit back and wait for the new leads to flow in.
 The sales team is counting on it to bring in new business.